Rookout/terraform-aws-rookout-deployment/README.md

         cluster_name = "<your's existing cluster name>"
     ```

-* custom_iam_task_exec_role_arn - variable can be used to overwrite the existing IAM Role
+* custom_iam_task_exec_role_arn - This variable can be used to overwrite the existing IAM Role of ECS tasks execution

-* deploy_alb - this variable set to false to disable the deployment of ALBs.
+* deploy_alb - This variable can be set to false to disable the deployment of ALBs.
-    If disabled, DNS subdomain and ACM certificate would not be generated too.
+    If disabled, DNS subdomain and ACM certificate will not be generated.
-    following configuration should be set:
+    In this case, the following configuration should be set:
     ```
     deploy_alb = false
     controller_target_group_arn = "arn:aws:elasticloadbalancing:AWS_REGION:ACCOUNT_ID:ARN_SUFFIX"
     datastore_target_group_arn = "arn:aws:elasticloadbalancing:AWS_REGION:ACCOUNT_ID:ARN_SUFFIX" #if deploy_datastore=true
     demo_app_target_group_arn = "arn:aws:elasticloadbalancing:AWS_REGION:ACCOUNT_ID:ARN_SUFFIX" #if deploy_demo_app=true
     ```
-    If target groups not passed, the loadbalancer configuration block in task defenitaion will be disbaled.
+    If target groups are not passed, the loadbalancer configuration block in task defenitaion will be disbaled.

 <!-- BEGIN_TF_DOCS -->